thinkshout/salesforce/README.txt

 ABOUT
 -----
-  This module implements a mapping functionality between SalesForce Objects and Drupal entities.
+  This module suite implements a mapping functionality between SalesForce Objects and Drupal entities.
 In other words, for each of your supported Drupal entities (e.g. node, user, or entities supported by extensions), you can assign SalesForce objects that will be created / updated when the entity is saved.
 For each such assignment, you choose which Drupal and SalesForce fields should be mapped to one another.

-  This module also includes an API architecture which allows for additional modules to be easily plugged in (e.g. for webforms, contact form submits, etc).
+  This suite also includes an API architecture which allows for additional modules to be easily plugged in (e.g. for webforms, contact form submits, etc).

+  For a more detailed description of each component module, see MODULES.txt

 REQUIREMENTS